kitschpatrol/of-template/readme.md

 scoop install just
 ```

-Regardless of where you invoke `just`, the scripts will always execute in the MYSYS2 shell, so you don't any dependencies beyond `just` outside the MYSYS2 context.
+Regardless of where you invoke `just`, the scripts will always execute in the MYSYS2 shell, so you don't need any dependencies beyond `just` outside the MYSYS2 context.
 (Assuming you're not doing any path sharing between shell contexts.)

 #### Git Actions